Where To Apply Tretinoin – Ask a Dermatologist

 You’ve probably heard of the benefits of tretinoin, one of the most powerful forms of Vitamin A.

-If you aren’t sure how and where to apply tretinoin, read on.
+If you aren’t sure how and where to apply topical tretinoin, read on.
 We’re here to help.
+[1]

 What is Tretinoin?

 Tretinoin is part of a group of Vitamin A derivatives called retinoids.
-It’s more effective than the majority of anti-ageing moisturisers you’ll find in store because it’s up to 20x more potent than retinol used in generic skincare.
+It is up to 20x more potent than over-the-counter retinol, delivering faster and more effective anti-ageing results.
+[2]

 Due to its strength, tretinoin is only available as a prescription medication and must be personalised to your skin by a licensed dermatology professional.